linq2db/linq2db/Source/LinqToDB/Sql/Readme.md

 Note that many of these are used automatically behind the scenes.
 For example, The provider will automatically translate something such as `table.SomeDateTimeField.Year` into the appropriate `DatePart` call.

-At the same time, some people prefer having LINQ (or even Lambda expressions) that read 'closer' to what the SQL will look like.
-And there are some constructs in many SQL dialects that do not have an equivalent operator/function in .NET.
+At the same time, some people prefer having LINQ (or even Lambda) expressions that read 'closer' to what the SQL will look like.
+Additionally, there are some constructs in many SQL dialects that do not have an equivalent operator/function in .NET.

-### Useful Built in Expressions/Functions:
+### Useful Built in Expressions/Functions (That have no direct equivalent in .NET):

- - `Sql.CurrentTimestamp` : Normally, `DateTime` instances passed in are parameterized.
-This includes `DateTime.Now`. `Sql.CurrentTimestamp` on the other hand will use the SQL Server's current time instead of the time on the .NET server executing the query.
+ - `Sql.CurrentTimestamp` : Normally, `DateTime` instances passed into queries are parameterized on the client side.
+This includes `DateTime.Now`. `Sql.CurrentTimestamp` on the other hand will use the Database Server's current time instead of the time on the .NET server executing the query.

  - `Sql.Between` : Allows you to use `Between(myTable.MyCol1,1,2)` instead of an expression such as `(myTable.MyCol1 >= 1 && myTable.MyCol1 <=2)`.
    - `Sql.NotBetween` : The inverse of `Sql.Between`